Collective resonance displacement in strongly driven cold atoms: Introduction

 However, the existence of shifts remains largely unexplored in the many-excitation regime, where the near-field Hamiltonian terms have mainly been pointed out to induce a broadening detrimental to collective decay in the cascade configuration~\cite{Gross1982}.
 In presence of a strong drive, atomic coherences are reduced, thus limiting the effectiveness of dipolar couplings.
 This raises the question of whether collective shifts may arise in this regime, and lead to extra contributions, especially in the context of atomic clocks where dense samples and strong pulses drive the system far from the ground state~\cite{Chang2004, Cidrim2021}.

 In this work we investigate theoretically the dynamics of strongly driven, optically thick atomic clouds, and report the emergence of a collective dynamical shift in the Rabi oscillation frequency.
 The coupled-dipole dynamics of three-dimensional clouds are simulated using a mean-field approach, with the atoms abruptly driven far from the ground state.
 Unlike the linear, weak-drive regime, the resonance displacement scales quadratically with the optical depth, and vanishes in the steady-state regime.
 Our work thus reveals an out-of-equilibrium collective resonance displacement for strongly-driven atoms, which decays only slowly with the increasing Rabi frequency of the pump (see Fig.\ref{fig:schemeAndResult}).
-It may be particularly relevant when a precise control of the atomic excitation must be achieved in optically dense samples, such as in Ramsey spectroscopy protocols~\cite{Ross2024}.
+Throughout this work, we focus on dilute disordered clouds, which typically corresponds to the experimental conditions of cold atoms in magneto-optical traps.